God of Owls

 Performed live by Ensemble of the North.
 Patrick McDonough, conductor.

-PROGRAM NOTE:
+PROGRAM NOTE

-The poem, God of Owls, is taken from a collection of five poems written anonymously as a gift from the poet to St. George’s Church in New York City.
-The internationally renowned American poet, a student of Robert Frost, included only this note in the collection, entitled "beyond our fears":
+This poem, God of Owls, is taken from a collection of five poems contributed anonymously as a gift from the poet to St. George's Church in New York City.
+The internationally-renowned American poet, a former student of Robert Frost, included only this note in his collection, entitled beyond our fears:

-“Because it is his belief that every man stretches, in prayer, beyond the more selfish aspects of his identity, the writer prefers that these prayers be printed anonymously.
-He hopes that each reader may, thus, come to these prayers as if the words were his own.”The piece was commissioned and premiered by Patrick McDonough and Ensemble of the North (Patrick McDonough, conductor).
+"Because it is his belief that every man stretches, in prayer, beyond the more selfish aspects of his identity, the writer prefers that these prayers be printed anonymously.
+He hopes that each reader may, thus, come to these prayers as if the words were his own."

 - Abbie Betinis, 2004

-GOD OF OWLS and of all night creatures,
+God of Owls and of all night creatures,

 both great and small, walk also with us